platomav/BIOSUtilities/README.md

 You can either Drag & Drop or manually enter Dell PFS Update images(s).
 Optional arguments:

 * -h or --help : show help message and exit
+* -v or --version : show utility name and version
 * -i or --input-dir : extract from given input directory
 * -o or --output-dir : extract in given output directory
 * -e or --auto-exit : skip press enter to exit prompts
 * -a or --advanced : extract signatures and metadata
-* -v or --verbose : show PFS structure information
+* -s or --structure : show PFS structure information

 #### **Compatibility**